Adopta-Un-Abuelo/react-components/CONTRIBUTING.md

 A group of constants like Color, that are used to give styles to the components.
 > Note: Please, do not make any changes to this files.

-### Stories

-All the Storybook components stories.
-If you create a new component, you will need to create a .stories.tsx file to add it to the storybook.